 LEED (Leadership in Energy and Environmental Design) is the best-known and most widely implemented program for improving building operating efficiency.
-Created and administered by the US Green Building Council, LEED addresses the entire building lifecycle and encourages use of best-in-class building strategies.
-Specific areas of LEED focus include sustainable site development, water savings, energy efficiency, materials selection and indoor environmental quality.
+Created and administered by the US Green Building Council, LEED addresses the entire building lifecycle and encourages the use of best-in-class building strategies.
+Specific areas of LEED focus include sustainable site development, water savings, energy efficiency, materials selection, and indoor environmental quality.

-When Syracuse University signed the American Colleges and Universities Presidents Climate Commitment, now Second Nature, the University committed to meeting LEED standards for new buildings and renovations exceeding $10,000,000.
+When Syracuse University signed the American Colleges and Universities Presidents Climate Commitment, the University committed to meeting LEED standards for new buildings and renovations exceeding $10,000,000.
 Over the past several years, Campus Planning, Design, and Construction has led the University’s efforts to receive LEED certification for numerous University projects.

-LEED transforms the way we think about building and community design, construction, maintenance and operation around the globe.
+LEED transforms the way we think about building and community design, construction, maintenance, and operation around the globe.
 LEED-recognized buildings undergo third-party verification of green building features.
 Building projects satisfy prerequisites and earn points to achieve different levels of certification.
-You can easily learn more about LEED and the several different LEED rating systems.
+You can easily learn more about LEED and several different LEED rating systems.

-Ernie Davis Hall – 2011
+Ernie Davis Hall-Gold in 2011